jayinvers/IT709/Tutorials/03_server_side_app_with_net_6_and_sqlite.md

 ## 1. Intro

 This doc teaches creating an ASP.NET Core MVC Web App with controllers and views.
-We will have an app that displays products.
+We will have an app that displays a personal CV.

 **Objectives:**